elixir-bridge/elixir-bridge.github.io/installfest/index.markdown

 If you see something about Darwin and LLVM, you are good to go.
 If not, use one of the steps below to install the tools.
 Come back afterwords and run this command to make sure it works!

-### If you see something about Darwin and LLVM, you are good to go.
+**If you see something about Darwin and LLVM, you are good to go.
 If not, use one of the steps below to install the tools.
-Come back afterwords and run this command to make sure it works!
+Come back afterwords and run this command to make sure it works!**

-Option 1: Install XCode Command Line Tools using software update
+#### Step 2.3: Run the xcode-select command

 You can install these tools by trying to run a command that requires them.

-#### Step 1.1: Run the xcode-select command

 Type this in the terminal: